accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 #### Help with creating accessible content
 Any feature available from a content editing interface, whatever the target format, which helps the author of the content to take account of digital accessibility rules.

-An automatic assistance tool or a documentation can help in order to create accessible content.
+An help in creating accessible content can be an automatic assistance tool or a documentation.

-Help with creating content includes:
+An help in creating content includes:
 - automatic or semi-automatic tests available from the editing features;
 - other automatic tools (a chatbot, for example);
 - documentation explaining how to define accessibility properties for each content item;